 VARA HF is a soundcard modem that can be found on the HF bands exchanging traffic (Winlink).
 VARA implements an High Speed Data Mode and comes in 2 separate programs VARA FM and VARA HF.
 VARA is a High Performance HF modem based on OFDM modulation.
 VARA Modem, brings state of the art Military grade technology to new and existing HF data.
 Introduces a new standard of technology available for Amateur and Commercial use.
 Designed for operation within a SSB Bandwidth of 2400 Hz.

-Weak signal software that is about Weak signal software.
+Weak Signal that is about Weak signal software.

-VARA" has been followed for a total of 90 times.
-So far received 1 votes for a total score of 10.00/10
+This link has been on our site since Tuesday Jan 24 2023, and it has been clicked on 105 times.
+So far it received 1 votes for a total score of 10.00/10

 Rate this resource